Monday, 3 November 2008

 A trip around the world (or around the country, or, for that matter, around your city) will demonstrate that economic vitality and environmental protection are highly correlated.
 The ritzy part of town is neat as a pin, where residents smugly buy (unverifiable) "carbon offsets" to assuage guilt about the four-wheel-drive behemoth, while bathed in compact-fluorescent light.
 In the poor neighborhoods of the world?
 Well, they're cooking indoors with wood or dung, they don't have a clue what a "carbon offset" or a compact-fluorescent is, and the power is out.

-As economies suffer increasingly from global warming taxes and regulation, nations can descend from first-world energy infrastructure and supply to banana-republic like conditions, even without the current economic contraction.5.7 million households spending 10% on energy?
-That is remarkable.
-It'll be even more if temperatures continue to fall.
+As economies suffer increasingly from global warming taxes and regulation, nations can descend from first-world energy infrastructure and supply to banana-republic like conditions, even without the current economic contraction.

 The first place where this hell is likely to freeze over is going to be in Great Britain this winter.
 Residential energy costs average $600 per year over where they were a year ago.
 Britain's National Housing Administration estimates that 5.7 million British households will spend more than 10% of their income on fuel and energy next year.